se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 <br>

-## Why use Vue.js?
+## Why use Vue?

-Now that we know what Vue.js is, let us look at some benefits it has to offer.
+Now that we know what Vue is, let us look at some benefits it has to offer.

 ### Benefit 1: Approachable

-VueJs is very easy to learn.
-Compared to other framework such as Angular and ReactJs, VueJs is simple in term of API and design.
+Vue is very easy to learn.
+Compared to other framework such as Angular and React, Vue is simple in term of API and design.
 Learning enough to build non-trivial applications typically takes less than a day.
 An example is provided below:<br/><br/>
 How is iteration like in ReactJs:<br/><br/>
 The JavaScript file in ReactJs
     ```js